open-orchestra/open-orchestra-docs/en/developer_guide/manage_assets.rst

 For this mechanism to work properly, tasks and target have to be normalized with a few rules:

-* First of all, they must be written as AMD modules that the GruntConfigBuilder will load
+* First of all, they must be written as AMD modules that the GruntConfigBuilder will load.
+You can learn more about this on the `require.js site`_ for instance.
 * Secondly, tasks and targets have to be separated: one folder for tasks, another one for targets
 * The name of a file describing a target must be formatted as following: TASK_NAME.TARGET_NAME.js For instance ``clean.symlinks.js`` is reffering to the target symlink of the clean task.